devoteamgcloud/fr-dgtl-vuejs-fastapi-template/frontend/{{cookiecutter.project_slug}}/README.md

 *Requirements*:

-- Create a Cloud Build trigger from GCP
+- Create a Cloud Build trigger from GCP:
   - Specify the cloudbuild.yaml path
   - Give repository access to Cloud Build

-- Add .env in a Secret named '{{ cookiecutter.project_slug.replace('_', '-') }}'
+- Copy .env into the secret '{{ cookiecutter.project_slug.replace('_', '-') }}'' to ensure Cloud Build will have the correct environement.

-- APIs enabled:

-  - Cloud Build API
-  - Cloud Run API
-  - Secret Manager API

 - Roles:
   - Cloud Build Service Account has Cloud Run Admin role
   - Cloud Build Service Account has Secret Manager Secret Accessor role

-### Maintainers
+## Maintainers

 {{cookiecutter.maintainer}}